allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

     1. `beforeMount()` is right before when the instances are going to be rendered on the screen.
     1. `mounted()` is when Vue has added all the contents to HTML.
     1. "**Mounted Vue Instance**" - When all Vue instances are mounted, it stays and listens if there's any changes to the `data`.
     1. "**Data Changed**" - Vue listens to `data` and its instances.
-When there's any changes, it trigerrs and starts a new lifecycle.
+When there's any changes, it triggers and starts a new lifecycle.
         1. `beforeUpdate()` is similar to `beforeMount()` when the Vue instance gets updated with its `data` on the screen.
         1. `updated()` is similar to `mounted()` when the Vue instance has updated `data` and been rendered on the screen.
     1. "**Instance Unmounted**" - This triggers when a Vue instance is removed from the screen and simiar to other hooks in the lifecycle, it has both `beforeUnmount()` and `unmounted()`.